github/opensource.guide/overviews/forking/index.md

 ![A repository's fork button](https://github-images.s3.amazonaws.com/help/bootcamp/Bootcamp-Fork.png)

 Sit back and watch the forking magic.
-You'll be taken to your copy of the Spoon-Knife repository instantly.
+When it's finished, you'll be taken to your copy of the Spoon-Knife repository.

 <a id="clone" title="Clone your fork" class="toc-item"></a>
 ## Clone your fork